 Water Cricket - Velia caprai

-Still and slow moving water, streams and ponds.
+Still and slow moving water and streams.
+Rarely in ponds.

 The eggs are laid in long rows on floating plants and are found in May and June, nymphs from June to August.
 Adults feed on various small insects that have died and fallen into the water.
 Five larval stages, and two or three generations a year have been observed.